i3-gnome/i3-gnome/README.md

 * on the terminal go to the repo directory.
 * `make install`

-# Usage Experience
+# State
-* Using flawlessy on GNOME 3.26
+* Using flawlessy on GNOME 3.26.2

 # Tips & Tricks
 Add this lines to your `~/.config/i3/config`: